 In serious cases, the swelling can cause the muscles that move the eyeball to become so stiff that the eye cannot move properly.
 Also, the swelling can put pressure on the optic nerve, impairing vision.

 Symptoms of Graves' eye disease include:

-- Early symptoms - Feeling of irritation in the eyes, double vision, excessive tearing or dry eye, forward displacement of the eye, and sensitivity to light
+- Early symptoms - Feeling of irritation in the eyes, excessive tearing or dry eye, forward displacement of the eye, sensitivity to light and double vision

 - Late symptoms - Swelling of the eye, inability to move the eye, corneal ulceration, and, rarely, loss of vision

 If you already have been diagnosed with Graves' disease, a doctor may diagnose eye disease by examining your eyes and finding swelling and enlargement of the eye muscles.
 A computed tomography (CT) scan or magnetic resonance imaging (MRI) scan of the eye muscles may be helpful.
 Graves' disease usually is associated with other symptoms of overactive thyroid.
 However, the classic symptoms of hyperthyroidism are not always present.
 In fact, Graves' eye disease can occur even when the thyroid is not overactive at that time.